• Skip to primary navigation

 • In a bowl beat together egg yolks and sugar until sugar has disappeared.

-• Add the bowl of flour with other dry ingredients into the bowl of mix egg yolks plus the milk and vegetable oil.
+• Pour the bowl of dry ingredients into the egg yolk mix.
 Mix everything together.
-Set aside.
+Set aside

 • In another bowl, beat the egg whites until frothy.
 Then add the cream of tartar and continue beating until the cream of tartar has disappeared.